simonwmatthews/pyMelt/README.md

 Note that the pyMelt_MultiNest library is built for an old version of pyMelt and has not yet been updated.

 ## Citing pyMelt
-If pyMelt enables or aids your research please cite the [pyMelt preprint](https://doi.org/10.31223/X5JP7X), hosted on EarthArXiv.
+If pyMelt enables or aids your research please cite the [pyMelt paper](https://doi.org/10.30909/vol.05.02.469475), published in Volcanica.
 To ensure reproducibility please also state the version of pyMelt that you used.
 The latest release is v2.00, which is archived in a Zenodo repository with DOI:
 [![DOI](https://zenodo.org/badge/259243892.svg)](https://zenodo.org/badge/latestdoi/259243892)

 You should also cite the relevant publications for the pure-lithology melting models.
 If you use our models, you should cite: